kevinboone/jgemini/README.md

 think but, to be honest, that's more than enough to show Gemtext content.
 In any event, it's possible that these features will be removed from Java at some point, and relegated to optional downloads.

+JGemini has no separate "download" function.
+It is not designed for retrieving large documents.
+Although it will download a file and store it if it needs to invoke another program to handle it, files that it can display, are displayed, however, large they are.
+If you start downloading a large file that _can't_ be displayed, then any navigation will cancel the download.
+Sorry, but it's a browser, not a download manager.

 In order to keep the user interface responsive, all the content-fetching is done asynchronously, in background threads.
 It's not always easy